 For additional information about Solenis, please visit www.solenis.com or follow us on social media.

-Founded in 2015, Zume is actively reducing the world’s plastic waste with economically viable substitutes for plastic packaging.
-As creators of the world’s most advanced molded-fiber manufacturing system, Zume is a global provider of sustainability solutions and offers a vast range of sustainable manufactured solutions and services across the food, beverage, healthcare, and CPG categories.
-For more information, go to zume.com and to see a video of how Zume works, please go here.
+Founded in 2015 and HQ in Camarillo, California, Zume is actively reducing the world’s plastic waste with economically viable substitutes for plastic packaging.
+As creators of the world’s most advanced molded-fiber manufacturing system, Zume is a global provider of sustainability solutions and offers a growing range of sustainable manufactured solutions and services across the food, beverage, healthcare, and CPG categories.
+For more information visit www.zume.com.

 FOR FURTHER INFORMATION

 VSC for Zume